sfigg/commercialization-public/docset/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 @echo   After the script is complete, use apply-recovery.bat to finish
 @echo   setting up the recovery tools.
 @echo.
-@echo * Checks whether the PC is booted into BIOS or UEFI mode
+@echo * This script creates a now includes support for the /EA variables for quicker
-@echo   and applies the appropriate disk configuration.
+@echo   image capture and recovery.
 @echo.
-@echo * Includes support for the /EA variables for quicker
+@echo * This script now includes support for the /EA variables for quicker
 @echo   image capture and recovery.
 @echo.
-@echo * Checks to see if you're booted into Windows PE.
+@echo * This script now checks to see if you're booted into Windows PE.
 @echo.
 @if not exist X:\Windows\System32 echo ERROR: This script is built to run in Windows PE.
 @if not exist X:\Windows\System32 goto END